Cinnamon Ginger Pear Butter

-This recipe is great because it requires very little work in my opinion, since all of the cooking is done in the crockpot.
-You'll need to check on it form time to time, but most of the work is done for you.
+This recipe is great because it requires very little work in my opinion since all of the cooking is done in the crockpot.
+You'll need to check on it from time to time, but most of the work is done for you.

 Have you ever made fruit butter?